mbakhoff/process-template/readme.md

 For example, when the program is started in the directory "/home/user", that directory will become its working directory.
 When the program tries to look up the file using the relative path "docs/notes.txt", then the result will be "/home/user/docs/notes.txt".

-To start a process in Java:
+To start a process in Java in a specified working directory:
 ```
 ProcessBuilder builder = new ProcessBuilder("ls"); // or "dir" in windows
 builder.directory(new File("/home/user"));